 Stepping back from food storage containers for a minute, I wanted to share the tiered organizer that I used to store canned goods.
 This is a perfect pantry can organizer that would also work for spice jars.
 It is from The Home Edit line at Walmart which is both affordable and high quality.

 Here is a view from the side.
 The organizer fits standard 15 oz cans perfectly.

-Pantry Storage Containers for Pasta
+Best Pasta Storage Containers for a Pantry

 I mentioned earlier that my husband has Celiac disease, so we don’t eat much pasta.
 But if we did, I would use the tall 8.1 cup and 6.6 cup Rubbermaid Brilliance containers as shown above for crackers and pretzels.

 My kids do eat pasta and Annie’s mac-and-cheese is their favorite.
 I used a clear bin from The Home Edit’s pantry set which is perfect for boxed pasta.
 The bin is a 10 in x 10 in square, so you can fit another row of boxes or other types of pasta behind this row.